Château de Saint-Cloud: 17th century

-Inside, the apartment of "Madame", Princess Henrietta of England, in the left wing was decorated by Jean Nocret in 1660, and the 45-metre Galerie d'Apollon, which occupied the whole of the right wing, was decorated with myths of Apollo by Pierre Mignard (finished in 1680).
+Inside, the apartment of 'Madame', Princess Henrietta of England, in the left wing was decorated by Jean Nocret in 1660, and the 45-metre Galerie d'Apollon, which occupied the whole of the right wing, was decorated with myths of Apollo by Pierre Mignard.
+It was finished in 1680.

-The last child of Philippe and Henrietta was born here in 1669 and named Anne Marie d'Orléans.
-She was the maternal grandmother of Louis XV of France.
+The last child of Monsieur and Madame was born here in 1669 and named Anne Marie d'Orléans.
+She was the maternal grandmother of Louis XV.

-The château was the site of the 1670 death of Princess Henrietta, for whose funeral Jacques-Bénigne Bossuet composed the oration.
+The château was the site of the death of Princess Henrietta in 1670, for whose funeral Jacques-Bénigne Bossuet composed the oration.

-In October 1677, five days of magnificent feasts in Louis XIV's honour inaugurated the new decorations and demonstrated the splendour of Monsieur's ménage.
-The Galerie was preceded and followed by a salon at either end, a measure to be taken up at Versailles, where Louis found himself outdone in the matter of magnificent galleries, both by his brother and by his mistress in the Château de Clagny, and set out in 1678 to build the Galerie at Versailles.
+In October 1677 five days of magnificent feasts in Louis XIV's honour inaugurated the new decorations and demonstrated the splendour of Monsieur's ménage.
+The Galerie was preceded and followed by a salon at either end, a measure to be taken up at Versailles, where Louis XIV found himself outdone in the matter of magnificent galleries, both by his brother and by his mistress in the château de Clagny, and set out in 1678 to build the Hall of Mirrors at Versailles.

 Following Le Pautre's death in 1679, the work was continued by his executive assistant Jean Girard, a master mason rather than a full-fledged architect, and perhaps by Thomas Gobert.
-Jules Hardouin Mansart intervened towards the end of the century, designing a grand stair in the left wing in the manner of the Ambassadors' Staircase at Versailles.
+Jules Hardouin-Mansart intervened towards the end of the century, designing a grand staircase in the left wing in the manner of the Ambassadors' Staircase at Versailles (destroyed in 1752).

-André Le Nôtre replanned the gardens, and the park took on the dimensions it retains today.
-The Grande Cascade, constructed by Le Pautre in 1664-65, has survived.
+André Le Nôtre replanned the gardens and the park took on the dimensions it retains today.
+The Grande Cascade, constructed by Le Pautre in 1664–65, has survived.
 Hardouin-Mansart added the basin and the lowermost canal in 1698.

 A total of 156,000 livres is estimated to have been spent over the years.